Nephera/FFRecruiter/README.md

 # FFRecruiter

-Welcome, this is a repository for the Angular application "FF Recruiter".
-The goal of the tool is to help users interact with eachother more efficiently and plan in-game events.
+Welcome, this is a repository for the Angular application "FFRecruiter".
+The goal of the tool is to help users find eachother more efficiently and plan in-game events.